 At first glance, it's easy to assume that Microsoft's OneDrive and SharePoint are a major duplication of service.
 They share many features and seem to have the same basic premise – cloud service and collaboration for work.

-However, there are some subtle differences that can play a major factor in how they're for business.
+However, some subtle differences can play a major factor in how they're used.
 They both excel in certain contexts, although in many other cases they complement one another.
-If you're confused about how each of these cloud-enabled services work, here's a simple breakdown that may help in planning your company's work strategy.
+If you're confused about how each of these cloud-enabled services works, here's a simple breakdown that may help in planning your company's work strategy.

 OneDrive for Business

 This is a cloud service that connects you to all your files.
 It is part of Office 365.
 It allows you to store and protect your files, share them with others and access them from all anywhere on all your devices.
 Your organization will determine how much storage space each user will have.
 OneDrive for Business ensures the confidentiality of your documents, unless you share them.
 It is possible to allow other members of your team to edit your files by sharing them as a link.

 Microsoft offers consumer and enterprise versions of OneDrive.
 While OneDrive for Business uses some SharePoint technology behind the scenes, its major focus is with document storage and collaboration.

 As Microsoft explains on the OneDrive for Business site, the service is geared for file sharing, backup and collaboration.
 When a team's files are in OneDrive, they can be accessed and worked on via Windows, Mac, iOS or Android.

 Many of the features have caught up with Google Docs, such as real-time collaboration and chat.
 Beyond the day-to-day workflow, a major concern for business is security.
 Microsoft outlines its policy for encryption of data in transit and at rest (this also applies to SharePoint).
 This is a key piece of documentation to review to ensure this will suffice with your organization's needs.